ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 For columns with a new or updated `MATERIALIZED` value expression, all existing rows are rewritten.

-For columns with a new or updated `DEFAULT` value expression, the behavior changed in ClickHouse v24.2:
+For columns with a new or updated `DEFAULT` value expression, the behavior depends on the ClickHouse version:
-- In ClickHouse < v24.2, all existing rows are changed to the new `DEFAULT` value expression.
+- In ClickHouse < v24.2, all existing rows are rewritten.
-- In ClickHouse >= v24.2, only rows containing the previous default value are changed to the new `DEFAULT` value expression.
-Rows with non-default values are kept as is.
+- ClickHouse >= v24.2 distinguishes if a row value in a column with `DEFAULT` value expression was explicitly specified when it was inserted, or not, i.e. calculated from the `DEFAULT` value expression.
+If the value was explicitly specified, ClickHouse keeps it as is.
+If the value was was calculated, ClickHouse changes it to the new or updated `MATERIALIZED` value expression.

 Syntax: